MeqdadDev/solid-principles/python/README.md

 debit_payment.pay(order)
 ```

+Uncle Clean: Wow, that is a great progress.
 What if we want to add a reCAPTCHA authentication method?
+Can the Dependency Inversion Principle be helpful here?

+Mohammad: Sure, I added that to my code, where I created a concrete class `reCAPTCHA_Authorizer` from `Authorizer` abstract class, and I passed it to PayPal payment class.
+So now I can use different authorization and authentication methods to the same payment method class.
+Look at this code below:

 ```python
 from abc import ABC, abstractmethod